Mixing Keyboards and Playback TracksMay 19, 2021

 It’s equally important with playback tracks or stems that can come in many different configurations and from many different sources.

 The ideal thing to do is first work with the keyboard player to understand what they are looking for in their sounds.
-Get things sounding right in the PA and then have the monitor engineer adjust the monitor mix to compensate for any changes needed to cut through or fatten up the sound in the monitors.
+Get things sounding right in the PA and then let the monitor engineer adjust the mix on stage to compensate for any changes needed to cut through or fatten up the sound in the monitors.

-What you don’t want happening is the keyboard player making adjustments to the levels and sounds they are sending you during the show.
+You want to avoid a situation where the keyboard player is constantly making adjustments to the levels and sounds they are sending you during the show.
 Consistency is key when mixing live music.

 You should also spend time working on getting the levels between patches to be as consistent in volume as possible.
 This is especially important if you’ve got a variety of different sounds or several keyboards sub-mixed down to two channels.